 You are likely to be asked about your intake of the substances mentioned above and the circumstances in which the palpitations occur.
 Your doctor will take your pulse and blood pressure, listen to your heart and order further tests as appropriate.

-You may be asked to have an electrocardiogram (ECG).
-This records the electrical activity of your heart to check whether the heart rate is regular, and of normal rate.
+You may be asked to have an ECG to record the electrical activity of your heart to check whether the heart rate is regular, and of normal rate.
 It also looks for underlying or previous heart disease.
 The ECG can give clues about whether there is any underlying heart problem.
 However, it is most useful if you have the palpitations while you have the ECG.
 If you are not having the palpitations at the time, a normal ECG cannot rule out an abnormal heart rhythm.

 If this is the case, other tests may be used.
 For example, you may have an ECG which monitors your heart as you carry on your normal life over 24 or 48 hours.
 This is called an ambulatory ECG.
 You will be asked to make a note of when you get the palpitations.
 The reading will then show what your heart was doing when you felt the palpitations.
 If the palpitations are not very frequent, they may not occur in that time frame.
 In this case, you may have to have other tests arranged by a heart specialist (cardiologist).
 These may involve various devices which record the palpitations when they happen.